 Just a little back-story here about my journey:

-When I started to learn about affiliate marketing and about paid traffic, the biggest obstacle for me was the whole deal of having to test so much stuff to become profitable.
+When I started to learn about affiliate marketing and about paid traffic, the biggest obstacle for me was having to test so much stuff to become profitable.
 When I first got started, I was I was really broke.

-What really led to that breakthrough ultimately was some outside coaching we had, a mentor that we paid hourly to learn about affiliate marketing, and we were able to take his knowledge and implement that into our own business and make our own variations of what he was doing and become successful ultimately.
-But the whole testing thing was a big obstacle for us, financially.
-You need to test a lot of stuff; it requires thousands of dollars.
+What led to that breakthrough ultimately, was some outside coaching we received from a mentor that we paid hourly to learn about affiliate marketing.
+We were able to take his knowledge and implement that into our own business to make our own variations of what he was doing and become successful.
+Testing was a big obstacle for us, financially, that we overcame.

 If you have a topic that you want me or Peter to talk about in a video, we’ll cover it, go ahead and shoot us an email at email@example.com – this is a shared email that Peter and I both check regularly.